 At this time we are considering any individual who has been active in advancing worker organizing and/or related worker justice work.
-This individual can be a current staff member, former staff member or volunteer of an organization or institution engaged in organizing working people – such as (but not limited to) a union, a worker center or a community organization.
+This individual can be a current staff member, former staff member, Board member, volunteer, or member of an organization or institution engaged in organizing working people – such as (but not limited to) a union, a worker center or a community organization.
 The awardee does not need to be the head of the organization.
 Individuals who have organized at their workplace are also eligible for this award.

 Who is NOT eligible for this award?

 Current employees of any of the participating foundations either represented on the selection committee or as funding institutions of the award program, are not eligible.
 Current employees of the national office of Jobs With Justice Education Fund or of the Neighborhood Funders Group are also not eligible.
 Only individuals will be considered for this award.
 Organizations, institutions or groups of individuals are NOT eligible.